White sauce pasta is every household favorite. The creamy, rich,…

 Overthinking wears you out.
 When you overthink, your mind wanders, and you cannot go ahead because you are caught in reverse.
+How do I get rid of overthinking?
 Even stranger, you start having crazy thoughts that are entirely in opposition to one another.
 Divert your mind from overthinking with these simple methods.

 When you’re living in the present moment, it’s impossible to avoid thinking about the past or making predictions.
 By using mindfulness techniques, you can improve your capacity for present-moment awareness.

-- Like any skill, mindfulness takes effort to master, but it can reduce overthinking with time.
+- Like any skill, mindfulness takes effort to master, but it can stop overthinking with time.
 Attending classes, reading books, utilizing apps, taking courses, or viewing videos are ways to learn mindfulness techniques.

 - Many give in to the downward spiral of negative thinking when dealing with daily challenges and difficult situations that become overwhelming.

 2. Stop Overthinking By Doing A Kind Deed For Someone Else